-Access Scholars and conditionally admitted students take placements test during the summer before their first year at Calvin to determine the most appropriate curriculum.
+Access Scholars and conditionally admitted students take placement tests during the summer before their first year at Calvin to determine the most appropriate curriculum.

-Math – The math placement test measures a students readiness for college level math.
+Math – The math readiness assessment measures a students readiness for college level math and math related courses.
 Students are placed in ASC 004, 005 or a core math course.

-Written Rhetoric – The written rhetoric self-assessment guides students to make an educated decision on the best writing track for them to take.
-Student can select into the English 101 or English 100/102 track.
+Written Rhetoric – The written rhetoric self-assessment guides students to make an educated decision on the best writing track for them to complete.
+Students can select into the English 101 or the English 100/102 track.

 Academic success classes